-Canadian Opera Company brings shades of grey to Arabella to the Toronto stage
+Canadian Opera Company brings shades of grey to Arabella on the Toronto stage

 The final collaboration of Richard Strauss and librettist Hugo von Hofmannsthal, Arabella is either a deceptively grim meditation on love in society, a typical comedy of manners, a proto-feminist parable of the volatile position of women in the marriage market, or a light and frothy romance.
 Sometimes it can be all of these things at once.
 I’m not entirely sure which The Canadian Opera Company‘s adaptation of Strauss’ Arabella wants to be — but that very ambiguity is what makes it interesting.